finanalyst/p6-inform/README.md

 use Informative;
 =comment
   Show a box with some information on screen, has a destructor x on window, but removes itself after 10s.
   Notice that there is a countdown time for information.
   The string can be marked up with pango markup.

 inform( 'This is <span color="blue">blue</span> and <span color="red" weight="bold">red</span> information'  );
 =comment
-  The label shown in the box is 'This is blue and red information' (with colours), the default title is 'Inform'
+  The label shown in the box is 'This is blue and red information' (with colours).
+  The default title is 'Inform'

 =comment
   New title and for a shorter time (5s), note that a timer of 0 is forever.